flipkart-incubator/Krystal/vajram/README.md

   phase.
 This class also contains a method to convert this functional entity into a framework entity - this method is used by the framework.
 * `package-private` InputUtil class which contains
-    * If none of the inputs are modulated
+    * If none of the inputs are batched
         * `package-private` AllInputs class which encapsulates the values of all the `CLIENT` provided inputs, `APPLICATION` provided inputs, and dependency outputs in a type safe manner.
 This object is for use by the `@Output` function.
-    * If at least one of the inputs is modulated, the following classes are generated and are useful for modulation by the [`InputModulator`](#inputmodulator) interface.
+    * If at least one of the inputs is batched, the following classes are generated and are useful for batching by the [`InputBatcher`](#inputbatcher) interface.
-        * `package-private` InputsNeedingModulation class which encapsulates the values of those `CLIENT` provided inputs which have been marked as needing modulation.
+        * `package-private` BatchableInputs class which encapsulates the values of those `CLIENT` provided inputs which have been marked as needing batching.
-        * `package-private` CommonInputs class which encapsulates the values of those inputs which do not need modulation as well as dependency values
+        * `package-private` CommonInputs class which encapsulates the values of those inputs which do not need batching as well as dependency values

 #### Impl generation